OECD Due Diligence Guidance for Responsible Supply Chains in the Garment & Footwear Sector

 This process, called the OECD Alignment Assessment process, is voluntary and two assessments have been conducted to date.

-Practical actions for companies to identify & address climate change risks in garment and footwear supply chain
+▶ Business Handbook on due diligence for climate risks in garment and footwear supply chains

-In 2022, the OECD is collaborating with UNEP and the UNFCCC Secretariat to develop a Technical Handbook to provide targeted practical actions to support business in implementing due diligence in the context of climate change risks and adverse impacts in the garment and footwear sector.
+The OECD is collaborating with UNEP and the UNFCCC Secretariat to develop a Handbook to provide targeted practical actions to support businesses in implementing due diligence in the context of climate risks and adverse impacts in the garment and footwear sector.
+Handbook forthcoming.

-Pilot on Integrating OECD Due Diligence into Public Procurement in the Garment Sector
+▶ Pilot on Integrating OECD Due Diligence into Public Procurement in the Garment Sector Garment and Footwear Sectors

-23 February 2022 - Following the release of Integrating RBC in Public Procurement in 2021, the OECD conducted a pilot to support public buyers in integrating OECD risk-based due diligence in the public procurement of garment and textiles.
-The resulting pilot report adds to the growing body of research on the nexus between public procurement and responsible business conduct in practice.
-It provides real-world examples of both the challenges and solutions to integrating RBC considerations in public procurement.
+Following the release of Integrating RBC in Public Procurement in 2021, the OECD conducted a pilot to support public buyers in integrating OECD risk-based due diligence in the public procurement of garment and textiles.

 OECD Forum on Due Diligence in the Garment and Footwear Sector